-DVE will graduate students equipped with a vast spectrum of skills in resiliency, academic, social-emotional, and 21st-Century Skills to be ready to enter higher education, the workforce, and contribute to their communities.
-Students will graduate with the ability to read, write, speak, calculate with clarity and precision, and the ability to participate intelligently and responsibly in a global society.
+DVE will equip graduating students with resiliency, academic, social-emotional, and 21st-century skills to be ready to enter higher education and the workforce and contribute to their communities.
+Students will graduate with the ability to read, write, speak, and calculate with clarity and precision and the ability to participate intelligently and responsibly in a global society.
 The school offers choices through site-based learning, independent study, and distance learning to enable students to acquire the knowledge necessary to make a difference in their lives.

 The school provides a diverse, student-centered environment where all students are held to high academic and behavioral standards.
-Students work in collaborative relationships, both on and off-site, at the school.
-DVE strives to develop competent, self-motivated, and lifelong learners through a personalized learning approach.
+Students work in collaborative relationships at the school, both on and off-site.
+DVE strives to develop competent, self-motivated, lifelong learners through a personalized learning approach.
 To accomplish this, the school emphasizes increased parental involvement, one-on-one teacher-student interaction, modifications for learning styles, student-driven participation in the learning process, technology access, varied learning environments, and curriculum choices.

 DVE places a strong emphasis on parental involvement in the learning process.
 Parents are essential in improving education; therefore, parents are encouraged to participate in their student's education through frequent communication with the teachers, participation in school functions, and attendance in-school workshops.
 The school strives to bridge the gap between the school and home by providing a vehicle for meaningful parental involvement.
-It is the hope that students will observe first-hand their parents and teachers working together to make a difference in their education and future.
+The hope is that students will observe their parents and teachers working together to make a difference in their education and future.